PauseAI/pauseai-website/src/posts/sota.md

 description: How smart are the latest AI models compared to humans?
 ---

+How smart are the latest AI models compared to humans?
 Let's take a look at how the most competent AI systems compare with humans in various domains.
 The list below is regularly updated to reflect the latest developments.